t4k/cv/cv.md

 *California Institute of Technology* — November 2015 to Present

-Latest Projects & Activities:
+Selected Projects & Activities:

+- Co-managed a pilot project to rapidly photograph the Grubbs papers in order to analyze their contents with AI and machine learning tools.
+- Built a custom web interface for digital collections material using Python scripts, AWS S3, the ArchivesSpace API, and AWS Lambda to present IIIF images.
+- Created a GitHub Actions–based workflow for enabling Archivists to edit and publish oral histories transcripts using Markdown into a dynamic web interface that replaces static PDF files.
+- Developed an automated digital preservation workflow to allow archivists to send files and metadata to multiple systems with the push of a button.
+It uses Python, the ArchivesSpace API for reading and writing archival object metadata, and the Boto3 AWS SDK for Python for uploading files.
+The UI is currently being rewritten to leverage GitHub Issues and GitHub Actions for reduced code maintenance.
+- Deployed a serverless IIIF application to support our online course reserves system.
+Developed conversion scripts for scanned book images to be compatible with IIIF and the Universal Viewer.
+See [github.com/caltechlibrary/dibs](github.com/caltechlibrary/dibs) and [github.com/caltechlibrary/dibsiiif](github.com/caltechlibrary/dibsiiif) for more.
+- Continuous work with Caltech Archives & Special Collections to manipulate and migrate data between different types of records in ArchivesSpace, using Python.
 - Migrated library.caltech.edu to a new platform with extensive customization.
 Wrote all Sass/CSS and JavaScript to overcome platform limitations.
 Developed an automated deployment system with GitHub Actions, Playwright, and custom Python scripts.
 See [github.com/caltechlibrary/libguine](github.com/caltechlibrary/libguine) for more.
 Wrote a web scraper for tracking changes to content due to lack of revisions in the CMS.
 See [github.com/caltechlibrary/overtime](github.com/caltechlibrary/overtime) for more.
-- Developing an automated digital preservation workflow to allow archivists to send files to multiple systems with the push of a button.
-Using Python, it calls the ArchivesSpace API for reading and writing archival object metadata, the Boto3 AWS SDK for Python for uploading files, custom scripts to interact with a tape server, and Drush (and the REST API) with Islandora 7 to publish access files.
-(Repository is currently private, but I am willing to selectively share with interested parties at this point.)
-- Serving on the Library Accessibility Committee and leading the Digital Spaces sub-group.
+- Committee service includes and has included co-leader of the Web Committee, member of the Library Accessibility Committee as leader of the Digital Spaces sub-group.
-- Deployed a serverless IIIF application to support our online course reserves system.
-Developed conversion scripts for scanned book images to be compatible with IIIF and the Universal Viewer.
-See [github.com/caltechlibrary/dibs](github.com/caltechlibrary/dibs) and [github.com/caltechlibrary/dibsiiif](github.com/caltechlibrary/dibsiiif) for more.
 - Instructor with the Library Software & Data Carpentry Team which includes teaching workshops on Git, Python, and Shell regularly.
-- Custom work with Caltech Archives & Special Collections to manipulate and migrate data between different types of records in ArchivesSpace, using Python.
 - Served on the CORAL Steering committee and contributed PHP code to the project.
 See [github.com/coral-erm](github.com/coral-erm) for more.

 ### Freelance Developer